mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ### Tidbits
 - The default expiration is set to 12 hours, so it's better to use the `--duration-seconds` flag to set the expiration to a maximum i.e., 36 hours.
-  - PS: This is intended for adversaries :)
+  - This is intended for adversaries :)
 - It's important to note the permissions of temporary credentials.
-The temporary credentials have the same permissions as the IAM user, but there are some exceptions:
+The temporary credentials have almost the same permissions except:
   - We cannot call any **IAM API operations** unless MFA authentication information is included in the request.
   - We cannot call any **AWS STS API** except `AssumeRole` or `GetCallerIdentity`.

 > The Temporary credentials are independent of long-term credentials ie., `Access Key`.
 What this mean is that, even if the `Access Key` is revoked, the temporary credentials will keep on working till their expiration!
 >
-> So this gives us (pentester/red-team) some extra time before we lose our complete access to the target environment.
+> So this gives an adversary some extra time before they lose their complete access to the target environment.
 {: .prompt-tip}